mysterious-coding/base_entranced/README.md

 ####/g_sexyDisruptor
 0 = lethal sniper shots with full charge (1.5 seconds or more) cause incineration effect (fixed default JK3 setting, which was bugged)

-1 = all lethal sniper shots cause incineration effect (this is just for fun/cool visuals)
+1 = all lethal sniper shots cause incineration effect (this is just for fun/cool visuals and makes it like singeplayer)

 ####/siege_restart
 rcon command that restarts the current map with siege timer going up from 00:00.
 Before this, there was no server command to reset siege to round 1, the only way was /callvote nextmap (lol)